HoneyBearCodes/UrbanStride/README.md

 ## Acknowledgements 🙏

 - Special thanks to the amazing communities of Node.js, Express.js, and MongoDB.
-- Hat tip to the creators of Stripe, PDFKit, and SendGrid for their invaluable tools.
+- Hat tip to the creators of Stripe, PDFKit, and Nodemailer for their invaluable tools.

 ---